-Program Completion
+Program Completion in Teacher Education

-To earn the Bachelor of Science degree from Piedmont International University, students must complete the following:
+To earn the Bachelor of Science degree in education from PIU, students must

-- Complete a minimum set of semester hours (depending on the major) with a grade-point average of at least 2.50.
-The student must make a C or better in key courses designated as essential in each program. - Complete the program of studies described in the University catalog in one of the following areas: elementary education (with or without a missions emphasis), music education, physical education, or secondary English education.
-This includes course work in Bible, professional studies, Christian ministries, and general education.
-Your advisor will assist you through the process.

-- Pass Praxis I, the Pre-Professional Skills Test, or have acceptable scores on SAT or ACT. - Comply with the University's requirements concerning settlement of all financial obligations. - Be recommended by the faculty for graduation. - For Elementary Education majors, pass the Praxis II. - Satisfactorily complete and submit the technology portfolio requirements.
+- Complete the required number of designated semester credit hours (depending on the major) with a grade-point average of at least 2.75.
+The student must make a C or better in key courses designated as essential in each program. - Complete the program of studies described in the University catalog in one of the following areas: elementary education (with or without a missions emphasis), music education, health & physical education, or secondary English education.
+This includes field experience hours, course work in Bible, professional studies, and general education.
+The program advisor will assist you through the process. - · Meet the requirements for the professional exams as previously described. - Comply with the University's requirements concerning settlement of all financial obligations. - · Be recommended by the faculty for graduation.